 * Keystone crude deliveries to U.S. cut by 85 pct through Nov

-* API reports 6.4 mln barrel drop in weekly U.S. crude inventories
+* API reports 6.4-mln-barrel drop in weekly U.S. crude stocks

-* Outside U.S., OPEC to meet Nov.
-30 to discuss production targets
+* OPEC meets on Nov.
+30 to discuss production targets (Updates throughout, changes dateline, previous SINGAPORE)

 The latest official U.S. production and inventory data is due on Wednesday.

-Outside North America, markets have been supported by an effort led by the Organization of the Petroleum Exporting Countries (OPEC) to restrain output to end a global supply overhang.
+Outside North America, markets have been supported by an effort led by the Organization of the Petroleum Exporting Countries to end a global supply overhang by restraining output.

-The deal to curb production is due to expire in March, but OPEC will meet on Nov.
-30 in Vienna to discuss the outlook for the policy.
+The deal to curb production is due to expire in March, but is widely expected to be extended at the group's next meeting on Nov.
+30.

 "There is growing consensus that OPEC will extend their production cut deal at the end of the month.
-This confidence along with the current geopolitical environment has kept ICE Brent trading firmly above $60 per barrel," Dutch bank ING said on Wednesday.
+This confidence along with the current geopolitical environment has kept ICE Brent trading firmly above $60 per barrel," Dutch bank ING said.